Pandorax100/Loqate/README.md

-# Pandorax100.Loqate
+# Pandorax.Loqate

-Pandorax100.Loqate is a .NET library that provides easy integration with the [Loqate API](https://www.loqate.com) for address verification, geocoding, and other location-based services.
+Pandorax.Loqate is a .NET library that provides easy integration with the [Loqate API](https://www.loqate.com) for address verification, geocoding, and other location-based services.

 ## Table of Contents